rtcharity/resources.eahub.org/content/events/clubs-fair.md

 **Notes on choosing charities:**

-* We don’t recommend including any meta-EA charities.
-For meta-EA charities to be appealing, a person has to buy into EA's importance, and a Giving Game is just the start of this process.
+* We recommend avoiding meta-EA charities.
+For meta-EA charities to be appealing, a person has to buy into EA's importance.
+A Giving Game is just the start of this process.
 * Avoid charities whose function and merit would take a while to explain.
 For example, we don’t recommend choosing an AI Safety charity because many people won’t immediately agree that AI is a large threat to humanity.
 * Harvard EA conducted an <a target="_blank" href="http://www.harvardea.org/blog/2015/9/12/heas-spring-2014-research?rq=%22giving%20game%22">experiment</a> looking at the effect of using more speculative charities such as 80,000 Hours and Machine Intelligence Research Institute.
 They found that those charities are less likely to produce email list sign-ups than global health charities.

-**Key points you could discuss in your game:**

-* We have limited resources, so if you want to make a large positive impact, it pays to consider which cause is best to work on.
-* Scale, Tractability and Neglectedness
-* Opportunities asides from donating, such as volunteering and using one's career

 **Resources:**